sanghviharshit/custom-add-user/README.md

 # WP-Custom-New-User
-[WordPress] Replaces existing Add Users page in site dashboard and allows site admins to add users without sending an email confirmation to new users.
+[WordPress] Allows adding users without sending an email confirmation to new users.
 Also adds custom text below add user form.

+When a user tries to add another user to a site, an invitation gets sent to the invited user.
+When that invitation expires, the invited user cannot be added to a site for a time period as their username is on hold, which creates a lot of frustration for both - the user trying to add people to their site and users trying to access said site.

+This plugin removes the invitation (activation link) and automatically adds the user to the site.
+It also send out a notification to the user indicating that they have been added to that site with a link to access it.

 ## Installation